How to Bulk Enable or Disable WooCommerce Backorders

 filter out-of-stock woocommerce products

-Once filtered, all the out-of-stock products will be displayed in the spreadsheet.
+Once filtered, only the out-of-stock products will be displayed in the spreadsheet.

 filter out-of-stock woocommerce products

-In case you’re not working with out-of-stock products, you’ll need to empty the stock to be able to handle your products on backorder.
+In case you’re not working exclusively with out-of-stock products, you’ll need to empty the stock quantities to be able to properly handle your products on backorder.

-Once you have decided the products that want to edit, open the Bulk Edit tool.
+Once you have isolated the products you want to edit, open the Bulk Edit tool.

 clear woocommerce stock in bulk